UMAprotocol/protocol/README.md

     your mnemonic.
 If you only have one account in Metamask, you can use the `Create Account` button to create a second.
 You will need to select the second account if you'd like to launch contracts in the dapp.
 - Make sure you have the correct network selected in metamask.
-    - If you're using ganache, you'll need to create a custom RPC with the following URL: `http://127.0.0.1:9545`.
+    - If you're using Ganache, you'll need to create a custom RPC with the following URL: `http://127.0.0.1:9545`.

 Once you've done the above, you can start the dapp by running the following commands from the `protocol` (top level)
 directory: